jetpacapp/DeepBeliefSDK/README.md

 to build those from iOS types by searching for `jpcnn_create_image_buffer()` in the sample code.

 The API is broken up into two sections.
-The first gives you access to a pre-trained neural network, currently the example jetpac.ntwk file is the only one available.
+The first gives you access to one of the pre-trained neural networks you'll find in the networks folder.
-This has been trained on 1,000 Imagenet categories, and the output will give you a decent general idea of what's in an image.
+These have been trained on 1,000 Imagenet categories, and the output will give you a decent general idea of what's in an image.

 The second section lets you replace the highest layer of the neural network with your own classification step.
 This means you can use it to recognize the objects you care about more accurately.